 Among the latter camp is Manny Aguilar, a resident of La Colonia de Eden Gardens, a historically Latino section of the city.
-The 2010 census found that about 15 percent of the city's 13,000 residents identified themselves as Hispanic.
+The

 "We need to have district elections.
 It's proven that when you have district elections, you have more diversity on the council," Aguilar said.

 Since Solana Beach incorporated, said Aguilar, there have been only two Latinas elected to council - former two-term Councilwoman Theresa Renteria, and current Councilwoman Jewel Edson, who is part Latina.